 La.
 R.S.
 40:2009.13 - 40:2009.21 sets standards for identifying complainants during investigations in nursing homes.
-The Bureau is mandated to use these standards for use within the HCBS waiver programs.
-When the substance of the complaint is furnished to the service provider, it shall not identify the complainant or the beneficiary unless they consents in writing to the disclosure.
+The Bureau is mandated to use these standards for use within the Home and Community-Based Services waiver programs.
+When the substance of the complaint is furnished to the service provider, it shall not identify the complainant or the beneficiary unless he/she consents in writing to the disclosure.
 If the disclosure is considered essential to the investigation or if the investigation results in judicial proceeding, the complainant shall be given the opportunity to withdraw the complaint.

-OCDD may determine when the complaint is initiated that a disclosure statement is necessary.
+The OCDD may determine when the complaint is initiated that a disclosure statement is necessary.
 If a Complainant Disclosure Statement is necessary, the complainant must be contacted and given an opportunity to withdraw the complaint.